Easy Conditioning far beyond Gaussian: Easy conditioning with fitted stable by conditioning distributions

 The optimization problem is then:

-However, in practice we don't know the marginal distributions and we need to estimate them from the data.
+However, in practice the marginal distributions are typically unknown, and one needs to estimate them from the data.
 Parametric or non-parametric methods can be used to estimate the marginal distributions.
-Parametric estimation of the marginals is used in the \textit{inference for margins (IFM)} method \cite{joe1996estimation}, while non-parametric estimation using the empirical distribution function is part of the \textit{canonical maximum likelihood estimation (CMLE)} method \cite{genest1995semiparametric}, which has been proven to be asymptotically consistent.
+Parametric estimation of the marginals is used in the \textit{inference for margins (IFM)} method \cite{joe1996estimation}, while non-parametric estimation using the empirical distribution function is part of the \textit{pseudo likelihood estimator} used in \cite{genest1995semiparametric}, which has been proven to be allow for asymptotically consistency in the estimation of dependence parameters.

 Once the marginals have been estimated, then we can plug-in the “estimated pseudo observations” , $\hat{u}_{ji} =\hat{F}_{j}(x_{ji})$ in the maximum-likelihood optimization problem.